 There was some discussion on Twitter about if many of these professors were actual professors or if they were adjuncts/non-tt faculty.
 What do these tweets, if anything, say about those who are tenured vs those who are not?
 Is this what academic freedom means?

-Hard to say who these professors are in a lot of cases, though in many it wouldn't be hard to find out.
-My bias, based on my sense of how little teaching evaluations seem to matter in tenure and promotion in the publish or perish paradigm, is to suppose that all the professors students are complaining about are tenured, and all the professors students are complimenting are not, but that can't possibly be true.
-Lots of tenured faculty are amazing teachers.
-I don't want to tar every one of them with the same brush here.
+Hard to say who these professors are in a lot of cases, though in it wouldn't be hard to find out.
+My bias, based on little teaching evaluations seem to matter in tenure and promotion, is to suppose that all the professors students are complaining about are tenured, and all the professors students are complimenting are not, but that can't possibly be true.
+Lots of tenured faculty are amazing.
+I don't want to tar every one of them with the same brush.
 I've had lots of great professors.
-What we can probably be more sure of is that tweets critical of a non-TT faculty member are potentially more damaging to them in career terms than tweets critical of a tenured faculty member.
-If this whole Hugo Schwyzer imbroglio over the past few weeks has taught me anything, it's that tenured profs can basically get away with actual crimes (though it appears he may finally be fired from his school), while all a non-TT faculty member need do is, say, forget to respond to an email in order to lose their job.
-The gap between these two things, as so many things do, strikes me as incredibly unfair.
-One thus must not only watch what one tweets, but what others tweet about them.
+What we can probably be more sure of is that tweets critical of a non-faculty member are potentially more damaging in career terms than tweets critical of a tenured faculty member.
+If this whole Hugo Schwyzer imbroglio over the past few weeks has taught me anything, it's that tenured profs can get away with actual crimes (though it appears he may finally be fired from his school), while all a non-TT faculty member need do is, say, forget to respond to an email in order to lose their job.
+The gap between these two things, as so many things do, strikes me as incredibly unfair

 Maybe go into a little more detail about showmanship versus providing "edutainment."
 Do you think maybe this is all in search of the all-mighty high student evaluation score?
 Or perhaps misguided attempts to seem cool?
 Or something else?